 Once your seedlings have germinated and their seed leaves are strong enough for you to handle, it’s time to ‘prick out’.
 This is the horticultural term for separating and planting them individually.

 Ensure your seedlings are well watered before you prick them out.
-Have all the materials to hand to reduce the time it takes to transfer the seedling.
+Have all the materials to hand to reduce the time it takes to transfer the seedlings.
+Be careful and gentle when handling seedlings.
+Try not to pull them and aim to keep as much of the roots as possible.

 First fill the module tray with potting compost.
 Make sure there is enough in each hole or cell.